Pathoschild/smapi-mod-dump/compiled/okay/Wear More Rings/README.md

 # Wear More Rings

 ## Description
-Adds up to 18 additional ring slots to your inventory.
+Configure the amount of ring slots in your inventory.
+By default adds 6 additional ring slots.

 ## Config
 *Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.*

 * `Rings`: Number of ring slots available.
-Normally this is 2.
-Default = 8.
+Normally this is 2, this mod increases it to 8.
 Max = 20.

 ## Console Commands
 * `player_resetmodifiers`: Clears buffs, then resets and reapplies the modifiers applied by boots & rings.